sarthak-gupta-sg/PhaseShiftSurface/README.md

 6. Driver for all modules above (src/driver.cpp)

 ## Requirements for compilation
 1. This module has been compiled and tested on Ubuntu 18.04 LTS amd64.
-Other Linux OS have not been tested, but they should work.
+Work is undergoing to port software to ARM based SBCs.
 2. OpenCV, main and contrib.
 3. Python3, Matplotlib, Numpy - for 3D plotting purpose.
 4. All packages available in Ubuntu repositories have been used so as to keep the deployment simple.
 Install them by: